acquia/blt/docs/extending-blt.md

 To modify the behavior of PHPCS, see [tests:phpcs:sniff:all](#testsphpcssniffall) documentation.

+To modify the behavior of PHPStan, see [tests:phpstan:sniff:all](#testsphpstansniffall) documentation.

 To modify the filesets that are used in other commands, such as `tests:twig:lint:all`, `tests:yaml:lint:all`, and `tests:php:lint`:

 1. Generate an example `Filesets.php` file by executing `blt example:init`.
 You may use the generated file as a guide for writing your own filesite.